ThePillenwerfer/dosbox-x-32-bit/README.md

 	sudo apt-get install automake libncurses-dev nasm libsdl-net1.2-dev libpcap-dev libfluidsynth-dev libavformat-* libswscale-* libavcodec-* libfreetype6* libsdl2-dev libsdl2-net-dev

 Now go to https://github.com/joncampbell123/dosbox-x and click the green *Code* button and choose *Download ZIP*.
 When that’s arrived open it and extract the files to a directory of your choosing.
-Open a terminal and cd into it and type:—
+Open a terminal and cd into it.

+To build the full version of DOSBox-X type:—

 	./build --enable-sdl2

 There are other ./build-whatever scripts available for different situations.

 Now a load of meaningless text will appear on your screen that's scrolling too quickly to read.
-Some of it will look like error messages but don't matter.
-A good while later that should finish and you’ll have a binary called `dosbox-x` in the `src` sub-directory.
+Some of it will look like error messages but don't matter and it may appear to freeze-up at times.
+A good while later (ten to fifteen minutes on my computers) that should finish and you’ll have a binary called `dosbox-x` in the `src` sub-directory.
 You can test that by typing:—

 	src/dosbox-x

 It will be very big though.
-To get it down to a sensible size, if you want to, run:—
+To get it down to a sensible size run:—

     strip --strip-all src/dosbox-x

 If all is well you can move that to wherever you like, though the usual place is `/usr/bin.`  This is best done by running:—

     sudo make install

+After that you can launch it by typing `dosbox-x` in a terminal or adding it to the Menu.

 # Configuration